stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 The [Python Quickstart Guide](http://www.stormpath.com/docs/python/quickstart) assumes you have easy access to an `apiKey.properties` file.
 Some applications however might not have access to the file system (such as Heroku) applications.
 In these cases, you can also create a client instance by directly providing the API key and, where often they are available as environment variables, such as `$_ENV`.

+{% docs warning %}
-**WARNING:** Do not use this technique if you have access to a file system.
+Do not use this technique if you have access to a file system.
 Depending on the environment, environment variables are less secure than reading a permission-restricted file like `apiKey.properties`.
+{% enddocs %}

 For example:

 	client = Client(api_key={'id': 'apiKeyId', 'secret': 'apiKeySecret'})

+{% docs note %}
-**WARNING:** DO NOT specify your actual `apiKey.id` and `apiKey.secret` values in source code!
+DO NOT specify your actual `apiKey.id` and `apiKey.secret` values in source code!
 They are secure values associated with a specific person.
 You should never expose these values to other people, not even other co-workers.
+{% enddocs %}

 Only use this technique if the values are obtained at runtime using a configuration mechanism that is not hard-coded into source code or easily-visible configuration files.